Orejas Pan Dulce (Orejitas) – Muy Bueno

 box of frozen puff pastry and small ceramic bowl filled with cinnamon sugar on a white and grey marble surface ready to make orejas cookies.box of frozen puff pastry and small ceramic bowl filled with cinnamon sugar on a white and grey marble surface ready to make orejas cookies.

-• Granulated sugar and ground cinnamon
+• Granulated sugar and floor cinnamon

 Optional Variation: Brushing with Butter